MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

  similar to how we did it for partition key selection.
 And specify the @Bean name via the property `partitionSelectorName`.

 ## Configuring Consumers

 We need to tell the consumer that it would be consuming from a partition.
 `spring.cloud.stream.bindings.<channel_name>.consumer.partitioned: true`

+## Scaling consumers

+We can run as many instances of the **trade executor** application as needed provided they are configured with an instance identifier which is between 0 and `partitionCount - 1`.
+Where the `partitionCount` is defined in the **trade executor** application.

+If we launched a **trade executor** with a instance id of `3` where there are only 2 partitions, that instance will be reading from a partition queue which will never get any messages.

+**TL;DR** Once we have partition queues with data we cannot change the number of partitions and/or how partition strategy because we could end up with a data for partition in more than one partition queue.

+**Deploying applications to Cloud Foundry**: TODO check if Spring Cloud Stream uses [CF_INSTANCE_INDEX](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#CF-INSTANCE-INDEX) to configure `spring.cloud.stream.instanceIndex` property.
+If it does then we need to override it unless we either do not use auto-scaling feature or never deploy more instances than partitions.

 # Resiliency